GoogleCloudPlatform/cloud-sql-go-connector/README.md

 and [add an IAM database user][add-iam-user].

-A `Dialer` can be configured to connect to a Cloud SQL instance using Automatic IAM database authentication with the `WithIAMAuthN` Option (recommended) or the `WithDialIAMAuthN` DialOption.
+A `Dialer` can be configured to connect to a Cloud SQL instance using automatic IAM database authentication with the `WithIAMAuthN` Option (recommended) or the `WithDialIAMAuthN` DialOption.

 ```go